Seungwoo321/shellScript/README.md

 ### Usage Example

-* Server setting
+* Add server information to manage access.
 ```
 ./serverScript.sh add
 ```

-* User setting
+* Create a user who can connect to the Bastion server(=local environment)
 ```
 ./userScript.sh add
 ```

-* Update user information that can access the server.
+* Update user information that can access the server in login user's home directory.
 ```
 ./userScript.sh register
 ```